Sherwood, Oregon: Infrastructure and services

 Sherwood is within the Tri-County Metropolitan Transportation District of Oregon (TriMet), the Portland metropolitan area's primary transit agency.
-TriMet bus lines 93, 94 and 97 provide service to Sherwood; line 94 is an express route running through to downtown Portland.
+TriMet bus lines 94 and 97 provide service to Sherwood; line 94 is an express route running through to downtown Portland.
 Additionally, the Yamhill County Transit Area's routes 44, 45x and 46s connect Sherwood with Newberg, McMinnville, and other points in Yamhill County, which are outside the boundaries of the TriMet district.

 Fire protection and emergency medical services are provided through Tualatin Valley Fire and Rescue.

 Schools

-Sherwood has four elementary schools (Hawks View, Middleton, Archer Glen, Ridges), one middle school, Sherwood Middle School, and one high school, Sherwood High School, in the Sherwood School District.
-As of the 2017–2018 school year, there were between 500 and 600 students attending each of the four elementary schools, 490 students at Laurel Ridge Middle School, 686 at Sherwood Middle School, and 1,712 students enrolled at Sherwood High School.
+Sherwood School District has four elementary schools (Hawks View, Middleton, Archer Glen, Ridges), one middle school, Sherwood Middle School, and one high school, Sherwood High School.
+As of the 2023–2024 school year, the total enrollment was 4,659 students.
+There were between 323 and 666 students attending each of the four elementary schools, 1,120 at Sherwood Middle School, and 1,676 students enrolled at Sherwood High School.